Graph Burn-Down to Burn-Up the Work

 A burn down chart is a graphical representation of work left to do versus time.
 The outstanding work (or backlog) is often on the vertical axis, with time along the horizontal.

-John Rusk describes how they work in his post – Agile Charts – which is over 6 years old, but still up to date today.
 Now, not everyone likes burn down graphs – they do have some very definite limitations.
 In Milestone Planner, Milestones have a status beyond just completed or open, and as we are tracking an entire project, so we have to deal with things like changes in scope (adding and removing milestones), and down the line, we also want to show the earned-value in the project (see “Earned-value and Burn Charts” by Alistair Cockburn).

 Burn-up charts are the mirror image of burn-down charts, and are much better suited for charting the progress of an entire project.
 As the name implies, they are line an upside down version of a burn-down graph.
 Being the other way up let’s them display different types of status, and any changes in scope show up as changes on the top line.
 If you are interested, you can get more of an idea about how they compare by reading David Anderson’s “Managing with Cumulative Flow Diagrams“, or see how burn-up charts can be used to show bottlenecks in Juurgen Appelo’s take.